Nonnenwerth: Franciscan monastery

-From 1835 Auguste von Cordier owned the island.
-At his instigation, the house and island were handed over on August 8, 1854 to the Franciscans in Heythuysen in the Netherlands, who founded the monastery of St. Clement there.
+From 1835 Auguste von Cordier, later the Franciscan Mother Angela von Cordier, owned the island.
+At her instigation, the house and island were handed over on August 8, 1854 to the Franciscans in Heythuysen in the Netherlands, who founded the monastery of St. Clement there.
 In 1843, the Nonnenwerth residential area of the then municipality of Rolandswerth had 15 inhabitants in addition to a public building, a residential building and three farm buildings, and in 1885 the number had risen significantly to 87 inhabitants.
 In 1900 the monastery became the seat of the newly founded German province of the Heythuysen Congregation.
 During the First World War, a military hospital was built on Nonnenwerth.
 During the Second World War, a hospital was set up on the island until 1942, in which mentally and physically disabled girls and women were accommodated.
 Between 1942 and 1943 there was also a teacher training center on the island, and from 1943 to 1947 the evacuated Cologne University Children's Clinic.
 Agricultural use of the northern part of the island ended at the latest in the first post-war years.

 The monastery of the Franciscans of Penance and Christian Love on Nonnenwerth bears the name St. Clement and has been the seat of the Province of Maria Immaculata since 1948.
 In 2010, there were 97 sisters, 25 of whom lived in the St. Clemens Monastery.
 The monastery archive houses a collection of historical sources, which include the Great Benedictine Chronicle, the Housekeeping Book and the Unkel Chronicle.
 An open monastery museum has existed since 1991.
 The monastery allows guests and holiday stays to a limited extent, there is even a Saturday fair on the island.
 A visit is only possible via the monastery ferry on the left bank of the Rhine or during school time via the private passenger ship "Grafenwerth" (on the right bank of the Rhine, accessible from Grafenwerth).
 Visitors must be registered with the monastery to visit the island.